martinhodler/unity-aseprite-importer/README.md

 Import the ```AsepriteImporter``` folder into your project.
 Now it should import all newly added .ase-files automatically.
 Already imported assets do need a manual re-import.

 ![Demo GIF of AsepriteImporter](https://raw.githubusercontent.com/martinhodler/unity-aseprite-importer/master/Media/aseprite-importer-demo.gif)

+## License

+See LICENSE.md

+Note: As of Unity doesn't include any editor scripts in the game, you don't have to license your game under GPL.